 My second MLM experience was while doing marketing and PR in the film industry.
-My then boyfriend, a film journalist, invited me to a gathering at his house.
-By day he was a writer, but unbeknownst to me, at night his alter ego was selling Amway products, one of the first pyramid companies.
+My then-boyfriend, a film journalist, invited me to a gathering at his house.
+By day he was a writer but turned out at night his alter ego was selling Amway products, one of the first "pyramid" companies.

-I felt bad as he struggled to convince a room full of cynical New Yorkers the value of a pyramid business (scheme) so I bought several products, hoping it would spark others to buy too.
+I felt bad as he struggled to convince a room full of cynical New Yorkers the value of a pyramid business so I bought several products, hoping it would spark others to shop.

-Each time multi-level marketing and I crossed paths, I had an allergic reaction, rebelled, and tried to do it ‘my way,’ which meant going off-script, being upfront with my peeps, and always getting reprimanded for it from my ‘up line.’
-Perhaps this is why the few times I truly tried to build an MLM business I wasn’t successful.
-For me, if the process doesn’t feel natural and authentic to who I am then people sense my discomfort, smell BS, and I can’t do it.
+Each time MLM's and I crossed paths, I had an allergic reaction, rebelled, and tried to do it ‘my way,’ which meant going off-script, being upfront with my peeps, and always getting reprimanded for it from my ‘upline.’
+Is this why the few times I truly tried to build an MLM business I wasn’t successful?
+Maybe.
+But for me, if the process doesn’t feel natural and authentic to who I am then people sense my discomfort, smell BS, and I can’t do it.

 Perhaps I’ve become one of those cynical New Yorkers that my old boyfriend was trying to sell Amway to because now, in with the world of digital marketing and sales funnels, I’m having the same allergic reaction to its methodology.

 Have you ever received an email that has an intriguing subject line and the next thing you know, you’ve clicked on a link that takes you to a video or more copy needing a lot of scrolling to get to the point?

 Scroll, scroll more, scroll even more, and perhaps then you get another click-through button.
 The product or services are interesting but you’ve spent precious time and still don’t know the bottom line financially or if it’s really right for you.